Magnetic Imprisonment of Dusty Pinballs by a Supernova Remnant: SNR Model Description

 \subsection{Magnetic Field}

 In our simulation we split the magnetic field into three regions: the star/ejecta field, the stellar wind field, and the ISM field.
 In the star/ejecta region, we expect a surface field $B \sim 1$ G \citep[this is the average surface field for Betelgeuse, which is similar in mass to our expected progenitor,][]{petit13}.
+In addition, massive stars generally seem to exhibit weak surface magnetic fields \citep[$B \lesssim 1$ G,][]{aug19}.
 From magnetic flux conservation \citep[e.g.,][]{padmV2}, $B \approx B_{\rm ini} \left( r_{\rm ini}/r \right)^{2}$, and if we estimate that the dust will decouple from the plasma at $\sim 1$ pc (a \emph{very} rough estimate) then the stellar field will have weakened to: $B \sim 10^{-8} \ \mu$G ($\Rightarrow R_{\rm gyro} \sim 100$ kpc $> \lambda_{\rm Milky~Way}$, see \S \ref{subsubsect:mag}).
-Furthermore, because the stellar wind magnetic field is the surface field stretched even further due to flux freezing within the pre-SN wind, we expect the stellar wind magnetic field to be weak as well.
+Furthermore, because the stellar wind magnetic field is the surface field stretched even further due to flux-freezing within the pre-SN wind, we expect the stellar wind magnetic field to be weak as well.
 With this reasoning, we set $B_{\rm star} = B_{\rm wind} = 0$.